Defining $\mathbb{Z}$ in $\mathbb{Q}$: The proof of Theorem 1

-In particular, in each of the cases, the Jacobson radical is diophantine in ${\mathbb Q}$. \item[(c)] $\Psi$ is diophantine in ${\mathbb Q}$. \end{enumerate} \end{corollary} {\em Proof:} (a) It is clear from Proposition \ref{R_p}(a) that, for $k=1,3,5$ and $7$, the property `$p\equiv_2 k\mod 8$' is diophantine.
+In particular, in each of the cases, the Jacobson radical is diophantine in $\mathbb{Q}$, by a formula that is uniform in $p$. \item[(c)] $\Psi$ is diophantine in ${\mathbb Q}$. \end{enumerate} \end{corollary} {\em Proof:} (a) It is clear that `$p>0$' is diophantine.
+It is also clear from Proposition \ref{R_p}(a) that, for $k=1,3,5$ and $7$, the property `$p\equiv k\;(\!\!\!\mod 8\mathbb{Z}_{(2)})$' is diophantine.